The following are the people who have most often been quoted in the smoking debate over the last 20 years.

 Crazy name, crazy guy.
 Co-founder of Americans for Non-Smokers Rights and founder of Smoke Free Movies, Stanton Glantz's intolerance of smoking is legendary.
 A frequent visitor to these shores, in 2001 he was one of the first people to recommend a ban on smoking in pubs and restaurants in Britain.
 Thanks, Stan.
 The same year he welcomed a Los Angeles council plan to ban smoking in public parks as the "next logical step".
 Still going strong.

-Mark Littlewood Institute of Economic Affairs
+Chris Snowdon Institute of Economic Affairs

 Simon Richards The Freedom Association

 Who would have thought it?
 Ten years ago The Freedom Association was a microcosm of the Conservative party, harbouring the odd libertarian but deeply paternalistic and obsessed with the EU, Gibraltar and the monarchy.
 Now, thanks to director Simon Richards, the organisation has rebranded itself.
 It's still obsessed with the EU but it's also a fully fledged member of the libertarian movement and fiercely opposed to excessive regulations such as display bans and attacks on product branding.

 Are you tired of being targetted for your smoking habit?Register Your Support